 top of page

-St Pancras Knitters & Knit-a-Square
+St Pancras Knitters & Knit-a-square

 St Pancras Knitters meet in the church lounge every Wednesday from 2pm-4pm.
 We became